michalmokros/task-mgmt-app/readme.md

 # Task Management Application

-Simple sample NodeJS + TypeScript + PostgreSQL REST API Project for demonstration purposes.
+Simple sample Node.JS + TypeScript + PostgreSQL REST API Project for demonstration purposes.

 ## About

 ### Description

-This is a *REST API NodeJS* Application written in *TypeScript* with *PostgreSQL* Database for task management.
+This is a *REST API Node.JS* Application written in *TypeScript* with *PostgreSQL* Database for task management.
 Each task is assigned to a Project and can have up to 100 Tags.
 The Tasks can be filtered by their Tags, Projects and all other attributes that they contain.
 Requests to this Application need to have an `Authorization` header in the form of a *Bearer Token*.

 ### How To Use